What is LASIK?

 How the LASIK done?

 Once the cornea is flattened, a hinged flap of corneal tissue is created using an automated microsurgical device, either a laser or blade.
 This corneal flap is lifted and folded back.
-Then the excimer laser pre-programmed with the patient’s unique eye measurements is centered above the eye.
+Then the excimer laser pre-programmed with the patient’s unique eye measurements is centred above the eye.
 The patient looks at a special pinpoint light, called a fixation or target light, while the excimer laser sculpts the corneal tissue.
 Then the surgeon places the flap back into position and smoothes the edges.
 The corneal flap sticks to the underlying corneal tissue within two to five minutes, and stitches are not needed.
 The surgeon will provide eye drops to help the eye heal and relieve dryness.
-It may take three to six months after LASIK surgery for the improvements in a person’s vision to fully stabilize and any side effects to go away.
+It may take three to six months after LASIK surgery for the improvements in a person’s vision to fully stabilise and any side effects of going away.